 “Absorbing a long, complex argument is hard work, requiring students to synthesize, organize and react as they listen.
 In our time, when any reading assignment longer than a Facebook post seems ponderous, students have little experience doing this.”

 I actually agree with Worthen that all of this is hard work.
 But is a lecture really our most effective tool for helping students with argumentation, synthesis, and organization?
 Are we to presume students are able to do all of these things on their own simply by listening (not even reading, but listening) to a model argument?
 Even if we assume that the argument being presented in the lecture is of the caliber that it will revolutionize the field, it is a stretch to believe that students can take what they are hearing and apply the methods to their own work simply by taking notes if they haven’t been given any opportunity to practice through other means.
 If it is happening for some students, how do we prove it?
 Worthen is dismissing active learning in favor of lecturing on the basis of a hunch about what might be happening in her students’ minds.
 Mark Sample makes a similar point in a comment on the Derek Bruff post I discussed above, and it is a vital one to consider.
-There is no data to back the notion that this kind of learning is actually taking place, largely because such a claim would be difficult to ever verify.
+There are no data to back the notion that this kind of learning is actually taking place, largely because such a claim would be difficult to ever verify.

 “Some research suggests that minority and low-income students struggle even more.
 But if we abandon the lecture format because students may find it difficult, we do them a disservice. “